-If you’ve been to a WordCamp or two, or you have been actively following the WordPress community, the chances are good that you’ve heard of the existence of a thing called “WP CLI.”
-Maybe that’s all you know.
+If you’ve been to WordCamp once or twice, or maybe you are actively following the WordPress community, chances are you already are aware of the existence of something called “WP CLI.”
+Perhaps that’s everything you know.
 Perhaps you’ve used it.
-Perhaps you may want to consider using it.
-Let’s dive in what is WP-CLI and why you probably want it.
+Perhaps you would like to consider using it.
+Let’s dive in what is WP-CLI and the reasons you possibly want it.

-If there’s one thing developers love, it’s finding ways to speed up and automate tedious, manual grunt work that could just as easily be automated.
-That’s where the WordPress Command Line (WP-CLI) tool comes in to blast through tasks with just a few keystrokes without disturbing the overall flow.
-WP-CLI is the developer and website manager’s dream come true.
-It has a big success in helping overall developer productivity to manage common tasks (and not so common) of WordPress installations that otherwise take a lot of time to execute manually using the GUI.
-WordPress developers can create test sites in a jiffy, add test content, remove users, posts, categories, insert test data, search and replace in the database, help troubleshoot performance issues, and do all sorts of import/export magic.
-Site managers can handle plugin and version updates and other tasks for multiple sites with single commands.
+If there’s something developers absolutely love, it’s to find new ways for speeding up and automating all of the tedious, manual snort work that simply could be made much easier.
+That’s where the WordPress Command Line (WP-CLI) tool comes in – to storm through the tasks with only a couple of keystrokes without messing up the overall flow.
+WP-CLI is something developers and site managers have been desiring for a long time.
+Now it’s a fact.
+It has a big success in helping overall developer productivity to manage common (and uncommon) tasks of WordPress installations that would otherwise need a much longer period of time to be manually executed via the GUI.
+WordPress developers are able to create test sites in a flash, add more test content, remove users, categories, posts, insert test data, search and replace in the database, help with troubleshoot performance issues, and do all kinds of export/import magic.
+All site managers can now handle plugin and version updates plus other tasks for various sites with a single command.

-Some of the core functions that WP-CLI can be used to complete:
+Some of the core WP-CLI functions can be implemented for:

-- Create database backups and restore existing databases
+- Creating database backups and restoring already existing ones.

-- Create or change user accounts and permissions
+- Creating/changing of user account details and permissions

-- Easy search and replace functionality within the database
+- Easy searches and functionality replacements within the database

-To see what basic functionality WP-CLI is equipped with, you can check out their complete list of basic commands.
+To check what basic functionality WP-CLI is equipped with, feel free to check the list of all basic commands.

 A bit of primer

-WP-CLI has been an open source project for over a decade, initially developed by Andreas Creten and Cristi Burcă (better known as Scribu) back in 2011.
-It is being maintained primarily by Daniel Bachhuber since 2013.
-The primary goal of WP-CLI is to help speed up WordPress developer’s workflows, maximize time, and boost developer productivity.
-Over the years the project has emerged into so much more and has steadily gained momentum in the WordPress developer community.
-As of January 2017, WP-CLI officially moved to WordPress.org and is also now being co-maintained by Alain Schlesser.
-It was WP-CLI version 1.2.0 that was the second release since the project was brought under the official WordPress umbrella and the first major release since hiring Alain Schlesser as a part-time co-maintainer.
+WP-CLI, as an open-source project, has been such for more than ten years, initially developed by Cristi Burcă (better known as Scribu) and Andreas Creten, back in 2011.
+It is being maintained generally by Daniel Bachhuber since 2013.
+What WP-CLI aims mainly is to help with the speed up of the workflows for WordPress developers, maximize time, and boost developer productivity.
+Throughout the years the project has developed into so much more.
+It has steadily gained great momentum in the wide developer community that WordPress has.
+Since the start of 2017, WP-CLI has been officially repositioned on the WordPress.org site.
+Also, Alain Schlesser is currently co-maintaining it.
+WP-CLI version 1.2.0 is the one that was the 2nd release since the project gone under the official umbrella of WordPress and its first major release following the events of hiring Schlesser as a co-maintainer.

-The latest WP-CLI release v2.0.0 that was initially due to be released on July 31st but was later re-scheduled for Wednesday, August 8th.
-This delay occurred, because it was much more work to disentangle the feature tests to split them up for the restructuring.
-A couple of weeks later and a bugfix release was in order, as the new
+The latest WP-CLI release v2.0.0 that was initially due for a release on the end of July but was later re-scheduled for August 8th.
+The delay occurred because it was significantly more work to detach the feature tests and to split them up for reorganizing.
+A couple of weeks later there was a scheduled bugfix release because the new i18n make-pot command wasn’t new

 We’ve just scratched the surface of what you can do with the WP-CLI.
 Now, let’s check what the breaking changes with the newest update are.

-“Framework” & “Bundle” are now two separate packages
+“Framework” & “Bundle” are split into separate packages

 The main difference between WP-CLI 1.5 and WP-CLI v2.0.0, is the structure of the whole tool.
 With the latest release, the team behind WP-CLI has separated the bundle and the framework into separate packages, meaning that the framework used by most WordPress users and developers is now leaner and faster than ever before.
 That is a substantial improvement for development and maintenance.